iamwhil/aws_s3_cross_account_uploader/README.md

-# S3 Cross Account Tester
+# AWS S3 Cross Account Tester

-A frequent task across s3 accounts is to put object into a bucket or read and object from a bucket.
+A frequent task across AWS s3 accounts is to put object into an s3 bucket or read and object from a bucket.

 This s3 cross account tester is an incredibly simple ruby program designed to simply test if an object can be written to a bucket.